darylteo/vertx-gradle-plugin/README.md

 test - runs the tests.
 An nice html test report is created in build/reports/tests (index.html)

-runMod - runs the module.
-This is similar to executing vertx runmod from the command line except that it does
+run-<modulename> - runs the specified module.
+This is similar to executing
-         not use the version of Vert.x installed and on the PATH to run it.
+      vertx runmod from the command line except that it does not use the version of Vert.x installed and on the PATH to run it.
 Instead it uses the version of Vert.x that the module was compiled and tested against.

 pullInDeps - pulls in all dependencies of the module into a nested module directory

-uploadArchives - upload the module zip file (and jar if one has been created) to Nexus.
-You will need to
+uploadArchives - upload the module zip file (and jar if one has been created)
-                 configure sonatypeUsername and sonatypePassword in ~/.gradle/gradle.properties.
+      to Nexus.
+You will need to configure sonatypeUsername and sonatypePassword in ~/.gradle/gradle.properties.

 install - install any jars produced to the local Maven repository (.m2)